theCephas/tc-up-image/README.md

 ### Image Gallery with Drag and Drop Feature

-This is a simple project that displays several images from the pixabay API.
+This is a simple project that displays several animal images.
 The user can drag images and reorder them to suit tastes.
 This project is also my task 3 project - HNG INTERNSHIP.

 Also, users have the liberty to register with their email and password.
-However, choosing not to register is not bad since there is a default log in provided:
+However, choosing not to register is not a bad choice since there is a default log in provided:

 Email: user@example.com
 Password: 1Password